The Buddhist Practice of Spiritual Autobiography

 Between the weeklong retreats, participants will meet online twice a month to discuss assigned readings and writing exercises.
 One meeting will focus on discussion of assigned readings and writing exercises.
-For the second meeting, participants will meet with their “home group”—a group of three or four people to share their writing and reflections about the writing process.
+For the second meeting, participants will meet with their “home group" — a group of three or four people who share their writing and reflections about the writing process.

-Participants commit to all three residential courses and the online components in between.
+Participants commit to attending all three residential programs as well as the online meetings in between.

 Financial assistance may be requested on the registration page.

 - Writing Liberation I: What is Buddhist Spiritual Autobiography?

 - Online Meetings: Every third Tuesday of each month at 5:00–6:30 PM EST (Dec 21, Jan 18, Feb 15, Mar 15)